-The new mode, premiered on the ROG Ally, will allow releasing resources and optimizing performance in games.
+The new mode, premiered on the ROG Ally, will allow to release resources and optimize performance in games.

-The future of portable Windows gaming continues to strengthen with the integration of Xbox features.
-After confirming that the Asus ROG Ally and ROG Ally X will be the first to debut the Xbox Full-Screen Experience (FSE) on October 16, Lenovo has announced that its Legion Go Gen 2 will also receive this highly anticipated feature.
+The future of portable gaming with Windows continues to strengthen with the integration of Xbox features.
+After it was confirmed that the Asus ROG Ally and ROG Ally X will be the first to debut the Xbox Full-Screen Experience (FSE) on October 16, Lenovo has now announced that its Legion Go Gen 2 will also receive this highly anticipated feature.

 - You might be interested in: ROG Xbox Ally and Ally X now have a release date: available on October 16, everything you need to know